 Batch scripting is a good way to automate mundane or repetitive tasks, but it is also a critical component when using ParaView in situations where the GUI is undesired or unavailable.
 The automation of Python scripts allows you to leverage ParaView as a scalable parallel post-processing framework.
-We are also leveraging Python scripting to establish in-situ computation within simulation code (a.k.a. co-processing).
+We are also leveraging Python scripting to establish in situ computation within simulation code.
+(ParaView supports an in situ library called Catalyst, which is not documented in this tutorial.
+See http://catalyst.paraview.org/ for more information on Catalyst).